turingschool/curriculum/source/projects/blogger.markdown

 ==  CreateArticles: migrated (0.0013s) ========================================
 {% endterminal %}

 It tells you that it is running the migration named `CreateArticles`.
 And the "migrated" line means that it completed without errors.
-As I said before, rake keeps track of which migrations have and have not been run.

 Try running `rake db:migrate` again now, and see what happens.

 We've now created the `articles` table in the database and can start working on our `Article` model.

 ### Working with a Model in the Console

 Another awesome feature of working with Rails is the `console`.
 The `console` is a command-line interface to your application.
 It allows you to access and work with just about any part of your application directly instead of going through the web interface.
 This can simplify your development process, and even once an app is in production the console makes it very easy to do bulk modifications, searches, and other data operations.

-So let's open the console now by going to your terminal and entering this:
+Open the console by going to your terminal and entering:

 {% terminal %}
 $ bin/rails console
 {% endterminal %}

 You'll then just get back a prompt of `>>`.
 You're now inside an `irb` interpreter with full access to your application.

-Let's try some experiments.
-Enter each of these commands one at a time and observe the results:
+#### Some Experiments

+The console is essentially `IRB`, but with your whole Rails application loaded into it.
+You can do anything you previously did inside `IRB` in the `console`:

 {% irb %}
 $ Time.now
+{% endirb %}

+For the moment, your app consists of a single `Article` model.

+You can call the `all` method which returns an array of all articles in the database -- so far an empty array.

+{% irb %}
 $ Article.all
+{% endirb %}

+Next, create a new Article object.
+You can see that this new object had attributes `id`, `title`, `body`, `created_at`, and `updated_at`.

+{% irb %}
 $ Article.new
 {% endirb %}

-The first line was just to demonstrate that we can do anything we previously did inside `irb` now inside of our `console`.
-The second line referenced the `Article` model and called the `all` method which returns an array of all articles in the database -- so far an empty array.
-The third line created a new article object.
-You can see that this new object had attributes `id`, `title`, `body`, `created_at`, and `updated_at`.

 ### Looking at the Model

 All the code for the `Article` model is in the file `app/models/article.rb`, so let's open that now.

 Not very impressive, right?
 There are no attributes defined inside the model, so how does Rails know that an Article should have a `title`, a `body`, etc?
 It queries the database, looks at the articles table, and assumes that whatever columns that table has should probably be the attributes accessible through the model.

 You created most of those in your migration file, but what about `id`?
 Every table you create with a migration will automatically have an `id` column which serves as the table's primary key.
 When you want to find a specific article, you'll look it up in the articles table by its unique ID number.
 Rails and the database work together to make sure that these IDs are unique, usually using a special column type in the DB like "serial".